-Similarly, in order to create winning teams, you need to change individual perspectives from “This is not my responsibility,” to “Hey, my teammate in trouble, let me see where can I pitch in and help us get this win. “
+Similarly, in order to create global teams that work, you need to change individual perspectives from “This is not my responsibility,” to “Hey, my teammate in trouble, let me see where can I pitch in and help us get this win. “

 So, how do you achieve that?
-How do you create a winning team?
+How do you optimize your global team for success?

 Key 1: Try to avoid competition between peers.